| Author |

 |

-No. Of course, seals are also replaced.
-For example, a new cylinder head + old PDE are installed.
+No. Of course, seals will also be replaced.
+For example, a new cylinder head will be installed along with the old PDE (common rail pressure sensor).

 2010 Caddy kombi life 103 tdisg6 BMM KXW